 Saturday, December 7, 2013

-How Minimum Wage Really Affect "Income Inequality"
+How Minimum Wage Really Affects "Income Inequality"

 Raising the minimum wage would have a catastrophic effect on the economy because of a little discussed "unintended consequence."